Kurogiri-maker/bluegenie/README.md

 #### URL

-The application has just one url /customerlist which ties to *Customers* Component
+The application has url /quiz which ties to Quizpage Component and url /showScore which ties to showScore Component.

 ## Resources